milvus-io/milvus-docs/site/en/reference/mishards.md

 #### Prerequisites

-- Install Milvus
+- Milvus properly installed
-- Python 3.6 and higher
+- Python 3.6 or higher

 #### Start a Milvus and Mishards instance

 Follow these steps to start a Milvus instance and Mishards service on a machine:

-1. Clone the Milvus repository to the local machine:
+1. Clone the Milvus repository to your local machine:

    ```shell
    $ git clone https://github.com/milvus-io/milvus
    ```

-2. Install dependent libraries for Mishards:
+2. Install dependencies for Mishards:

    ```shell
    $ cd milvus/shards